JustinHuPrime/TCompiler/README.md

 Note that if a later option conflicts with an earlier option, the later option will apply to all files, even those before the eariler option.

+#### Informational Options

+* `--version`: overrides all other options, displays version and copyright information, and causes the compiler to immediately exit normally.

 #### Architecture

 * `--arch=x86`: sets the architecture to target to x86_64.
 Default.